silshack/summer2018/_posts/elliott/2018-05-24-functional.md

 * Your Logical turtle shuld be in the same pull request as your Turtlehack, but in a different post (dated Tuesday).
 If any of this doesn't apply to you, fix it now.

+# Introductions

+Finally!
+Let's get to know each other a little.

 # Turtlehacks

 [Pair up]({{ site.baseurl}}/pairup.html) and merge up!